-Place sponges in the bottom of your refrigerator baskets to keep your fruits and vegetables fresh and help them last longer.
+Place clean scrub sponges in the bottom of your refrigerator baskets to keep your fruits and vegetables fresh and help them last longer.
 The sponges will soak up any unwanted water or other moisture.

 Use it to pull out a nail without marking up your wall.